 While most people know that too little water can kill a plant, they are surprised to find out that too much water for a plant can kill it too.
-Read this article to learn the signs for an overwatered plant.
+Read this article to learn the signs of an overwatered plant.

 How do you tell if a plant is dead?
-While this may see like an easy question to answer, the truth is that telling if a plant is truly dead can be a difficult task sometimes.
+While this may seem like an easy question to answer, the truth is that telling if a plant is truly dead can be a difficult task sometimes.
 Find out more in this article.